jacobobryant/clue/README.md

 # Clue

 This is a command-line version of the board game Clue.
 It includes a simple AI.
+See the webapp branch for a half-baked web version.

 ## Usage